osism/testbed/doc/getting_started.md

 :::note

->**note:** With activated deployment of OpenStack only basic services (Compute, Storage, ..) are provided.
+> With activated deployment of OpenStack only basic services (Compute, Storage, ..) are provided.
 Extended OpenStack
->services (Telemetry, Loadbalancer, Kubernetes, ..) and additional OpenStack services (Rating, Container, ..) can be added
+> services (Telemetry, Loadbalancer, Kubernetes, ..) and additional OpenStack services (Rating, Container, ..) can be added
->manually via scripts after deployment is complete.
+> manually via scripts after deployment is complete.

 :::